pepelisto/owlish/README.md

 # Oowlish Django Challenge

-The challenge consist on creating a simple REST API that provides information about customers, design and create the proper databases models, develope a single comand to populate the database from a given csv file and get coordinates for the cities of each customer with Google maps API.
+The challenge consists of creating a simple REST API that provides information about customers, design and create the proper database models, develop a single command to populate the database from a given csv file and get coordinates for the cities of each customer with Google maps API.

-## Requierments
+## Requirements

 The project runs on Python 3.7.3 and uses the following packages